 Hypermiling is a group of techniques one can use to improve your car’s efficiency.
 Hypermiling can improve fuel efficiency by over 30%.
 Some examples of hypermiling techniques include maintaining appropriate tire pressure, coasting instead of braking, and minimizing the loads that are kept in your car.

-Impervious or impermeable surfaces are surfaces that cannot absorb water.
+Impervious, or impermeable, surfaces are surfaces that cannot absorb water.
 Examples include sidewalks, streets, parking lots, driveways, patios, and roofs.
-Impervious surfaces are a major cause of excess stormwater runoff that can carry accumulated pollutants and channel them into bodies of water.
+Impervious surfaces are a major cause of excess stormwater runoff during rain events which can be damaging to ecosystems when runoff carries accumulated pollutants and litter into water bodies.
 In general, urban areas have higher concentrations of impervious surfaces than rural or natural landscapes.

 Contrast with Permeable Surfaces.